 After initial recognition, the Company measures loans and receivables at amortised cost, other than those that the Company intends to sell in the near term, which the Company designates upon initial recognition at fair value through profit or loss.
-Loans and receivables are subject to impairment review.
+Financial assets are subject to impairment review and impairment provisions are recognized in in line with the Expected Credit Loss ('ECL').
 This basis of valuation is reviewed by the directors, having prudent regard to the likely realisable value.
 Financial assets are derecognised when contractual rights to receive cash flows from the investments expire, or where the investments, together with substantially all the risks and rewards of ownership, have been transferred.